-Once is an Ecto type for locally unique 64-bits IDs generated by multiple Elixir nodes.
+Once is an Ecto type for locally unique (unique within your domain or application) 64-bit IDs generated by multiple Elixir nodes.
 Locally unique IDs make it easier to keep things separated, simplify caching and simplify inserting related things (because you don’t have to wait for the database to return the ID).
-A Once can be generated in multiple ways:

 This looks like and interesting project and I think it’s good to have a library producing 64bit keys rather than UUID’s 128.